ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-ie.md

 With the OVHcloud Exchange service, you can set up professional email addresses, and use them with a range of features for collaborative work.
 One of these features is the ability to delegate specific permissions (for example sending or access permissions) between different Exchange accounts.

-**Find out how to delegate permissions on your Exchange account to another user.**
+**This guide explains how to delegate permissions on your Exchange account to another user.**

 ## Requirements